artech99/data-skills-portfolio/README.md

 About Me

-My primary role has been as a Product Owner, but I am looking to transition into a more hands-on technical role.
-My target roles include:
+I have extensive experience working as an analyst and a product owner.
+As I continue to develop my technical skills, I am targetting the following roles:
 * Data Engineer
+* Data Analyst
+* Business Intelligence Analyst
 * Data Warehouse Developer
-* Database Developer
-* SQL Developer

 Goals and Qualifications